eric-at-nocoast/zendesk-node-api/README.md

 $ npm install zendesk-node-api
 ```

-Create a new instance of Zendesk, passing in your Zendesk URL, email and API token.
+Create a new instance of Zendesk passing in your Zendesk URL, email and API token.

 ```javascript
 var Zendesk = require('zendesk-node-api');